-You won’t get very far in today’s agriculture world without hearing the term “farm-to-fork.”
-The locavore movement has taken over restaurants and grocery stores across the country, and more people want to know exactly where their food comes from.
+You won’t get very far in today’s agricultural world without hearing the term “farm-to-fork.”
+The locavore movement has taken over restaurants and grocery stores across the country and more people want to know exactly where their food comes from.
 Eating local has become an important part of many U.S. communities.
 But what about drinking local?

 Known for their flagship brews like Purple Haze and Jockamo IPA, the Louisiana-based Abita Brewing Company has already formed a name for themselves.
 Now, they’re going local.